ProfSFrink/JavaScript_Course_Project_Files/README.md

 ### __Challenges: Async / Defer__

 ---
-Two examples which show how the Async and Defer attributes work within JavaScript.
+Two examples which show how the Async and Defer attributes work within JavaScript by attempt to display the content of a HTML element within an alert window but the alert method references the ID before it is parsed in the HTML code.